lloda/ra-ra/README.md

 * Argument list selection operators (`where` with bool selector, `pick` with integer selector).
 * Reshape, transpose, reverse, collapse/explode, stencils.
 * Arbitrary types as array elements, or as scalar operands.
-* Many predefined array operations.
-Adding yours is trivial.
+* Many predefined array operations, adding yours is trivial.
 * Configurable error handling.
 * As much `constexpr` as possible.